athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Ranger.md

 ## Skill IncreasesLevel 3

 At 3rd level and every 2 levels thereafter, you gain a skill increase.
-You can use this increase to either become trained in one skill you’re untrained in or become an expert in one skill in which you’re already trained.
+You can use this increase to either become trained in one skill you're untrained in or become an expert in one skill in which you're already trained.

-At 7th level, you can use skill increases to become a master in a skill in which you’re already an expert, and at 15th level, you can use them to become legendary in a skill in which you’re already a master.
+At 7th level, you can use skill increases to become a master in a skill in which you're already an expert, and at 15th level, you can use them to become legendary in a skill in which you're already a master.

 ## Attribute BoostsLevel 5